 Involving your community in developing and managing your community asset project should be a key part of your plans.
-It can seem daunting if you haven’t done it before and it may not be clear what the benefits are.
+It can seem daunting if you haven’t done it before, but there are plenty of ideas that can help you get started.

 There are a range of approaches you can use and it is normally best to use a combination of them during the lifetime of a project.
 There are many sources of advice and support.
 A good place to start is to identify another project which has been successful in involving their local community and talk to them about their experience.
-You can also download the guide Involving Your Community from the bottom of this page.
-You may also wish to refer to the National Standards for Community Engagement
+Your COSS advisor can help with this.
+You may also wish to refer to the National Standards for Community Engagement.

 Involving your community in your project from the outset and at every stage will bring benefits for your project, your organisation and your community.
 These can be summarised as: